nabto/edge-device-webrtc/README.md

 Below, 3 different approaches to building the example application are shown:

 1. [Demo Docker container for quick desktop test](#demo-docker-container-for-quick-desktop-test): Get started instantly with no tool or build hassle, you just need Docker installed
-2. [Cross building the example for a Linux based camera](#cross-building-the-example-for-a-linux-based-camera): Cross build the example application for Linux based camera using a Docker based build container you can customize with your own specific toolchain
+2. [Cross building for Linux based cameras](#cross-building-the-example-for-linux-based-cameras): Cross build the example application for Linux based cameras using a Docker based build container you can customize with your own specific toolchain
 3. [Building the example for desktop](#building-the-example-for-desktop): Build the example application using build tools in your development environment

 > [!TIP]